albertovth/football_predictor/docs/STAGE4_UPDATE_GUIDE.md

 # Stage 4 national-team ranking update guide

-This guide repeats the method that produced the validated Stage 3 ranking on 2026-07-18.
+This guide continues from the validated full 2021-to-Stage-3 replay published on 2026-07-18.
 Do not use archive, post_world_cup_update.py, or wrong_output.

 Stage 4 has five parts:

 1. Run unchanged Stage 2 calibration and raw xG/xGA using the published Stage 3 ranking as the prior.
-2. Combine raw metrics with the published cumulative evidence.
+2. Combine raw metrics with the published four-year evidence window.
 3. Run unchanged Stage 2 all-versus-all simulation.
 4. Validate everything in isolation.
 5. Publish only after every gate passes.